aloktripathi1/vehicle-parking-app/README.md

 # Vehicle Parking App

 A multi-user 4-wheeler parking management system built with Flask and SQLite.
-This project is part of **Modern Application Development I** at IITM.
+This project is part of **Modern Application Development I** at IITM BS.

 ## 👥 Roles